Add to Chrome.

 - Google Chrome*: %AppData%\..\Local\Google\Chrome\User Data\Default\databases\chrome-extension_hdokiejnpimakedhajhdlcegeplioahd_0\

-If LastPass Binary Component was present when you last trusted your computer, find the delete the .suid files found in %AppData%\..\LocalLow\LastPass\ or %AppData%\..\Local Settings\Application Data\LastPass\ .
+*If LastPass Binary Component was present when you last trusted your computer, find and delete the .suid files found in %AppData%\..\LocalLow\LastPass\ or %AppData%\..\Local Settings\Application Data\LastPass\ .

 - ~/Library/Containers/com.lastpass.LastPass/Data/Library/Application Support/LastPass